 - Assessment and treatment of a range of communication and swallowing difficulties

 Appointments may be made directly without a doctor's referral.
+A referral may be needed to access some services and funding sources.

 The cost of speech pathology varies depending on the provider.
 Contact the service before you attend if you would like more information about cost.